smashley-eakland/tweet-nlp-analysis/README.md

 * Final Precision - 88.23 %
 <center> <img src="./Images/rf_test_final.png" alt="Random Forest Confusion Matrix - Final Test Eval" width="500"/> </center>

+#### Twitter Specific Language Iteration Revisions
+#### Iterating through additional Models with removal of Twitter Specific Stopwords
+* Unsure of value of hashtag or tweet specific language.
+Adding to secondary stopwords list and running models separately to check performance again for exhaustability.

+#### CountVectorizer - 2500 Word Vocab less Twitter-specific vocab for analysis
+* From above analysis, limiting CountVect to 2500 word vocab for Twitter-specific stopword removal.

+#### TF-IDF Unrestricted and 835 Restricted Vocabs - Less the Twitter-Specific Stopwords

+### Modeling
+#### Remodel and Check Performance on Top Performing Models Above
+* Checking performance only on top performers above at this time due to time constraints.

+##### Multinomial Bayes performs similarly here without the Twitter Stopwords using CountVect with 2500 word Vocab.
+* Final Precision: 88.45%
+* Final Accuracy: 86%

+##### RandomForest with unrestricted performs almost identically as the previous models without the Twitter Stopwords.¶
+* Final Precision: 88.26%
+* Final Accuracy: 88.16%

+##### RandomForest with restricted vocab performs slightly worse in terms of accuracy without the Twitter Stopwords compared to it's unrestricted counterpart.¶
+* Final Precision: 88.26%
+* Final Accuracy: 87.49%

+##### KNN Evaluated again as sanity check.
+Performs about the same comparatively to the previous KNN model, a bit better in terms of accuracy.¶
+* Final Precision: ~ 87%
+* Final Accuracy: 84%

 ## Further Analysis

 Worth exploring at a later date is adding the 'neutral sentiment' tweets back into the data for modeling and analysis.
 The data prep has been started below and is staged for modeling at a later time due to time and resource constraints.
 Also worth analysis is a deeper dive into the tweet specific words (hashtags, acronyms), as well as identifying which products and brands are identified with which sentiments (positive/negative/neutral).